cisco-ie/anx/README.md

-## ANC - Java Netconf client library
+## ANC - Java NETCONF client library
 ANC is the basis of the explorer and offers abstraction for most of the features of NETCONF.
 It is packaged as a maven artifact so it can be installed using `mvn install` in the `anc` directory.